Posted on Monday, May 2, 2011

 On the beach, Andy showed us how to use the star charts and we oriented ourselves and began to point out constellations and asterisms.
 Asterisms are identified groupings of stars that don’t necessarily form a constellation.
 The Big Dipper and Little Dipper are probably the most well known asterisms.
 The Big Dipper makes up the hindquarter of the bear in the constellation Ursa Major, while the Little Dipper is part of Ursa Minor.

 To me, these asterisms are a little easier to picture—it takes quite a bit of imagination to picture the bears in Ursa Major and Minor, the crab in Cancer or the twins in Gemini.
-Orion is a bit more obvious, but as Andy told us the story of each constellation they strted to come to life.
+Orion is a bit more obvious, but as Andy told us the story of each constelation they started to come to life.

 For the more difficult constellations like Draco (the dragon), Hercules, and Bootes (the herder or bear driver, pronounced “booties”) Andy had a super-powerful laser pointer that let him trace their outlines as he told us about them.
 Ancient Greeks and Romans pictured Bootes as a bearded man who was a shepherd, but now he’s known as the bear driver because he follows the constellations Ursa Major and Ursa Minor.